| Title: | Phylogenetic Flow Objects for Easy Manipulation and Modelling of Data on Phylogenetic Trees and Graphs |

 Other arguments passed to or from other methods |

-A string with the edge name is name = TRUE
+A string with the edge name is name = TRUE, or an integer

 index otherwise